Australia exits first recession in almost 30 years

-SYDNEY (AFP) - Australia has exited its first recession in almost 30 years, after official figures released on Wednesday (Dec 2) showed the economy grew 3.3 per cent in July-September compared with the previous quarter.
+SYDNEY • Australia has exited its first recession in almost 30 years, after official figures released yesterday showed the economy grew 3.3 per cent in July-September compared with the previous quarter.

 With local transmission of Covid-19 largely under control, official data showed businesses have begun to rebound and consumer spending has surged.